7 Epic Surf Spots in New Zealand

 Want waves?
 We know where to find them.
 Need a bed?
 We’ve got your accommodation sorted.

 Book online now or chat to our Customer Services team; phone 0800 278 299 or email email@example.com.

-Cosy and quiet, YHA Oamaru, Red Kettle is a traditional small hostel just minutes from the Oamaru town centre and attractive Historic District.
-Our homely, welcoming atmosphere makes for a comfortable stay within easy walking distance of the local penguin colonies.
+YHA Oamaru, Red Kettle is a traditional backpacker hostel that sits just minutes from the town centre and is walking distance from local penguin colonies.

 While Queenstown gets all the glory for being New Zealand’s adrenaline capital, we know a few more hotspots to suit your mood and adrenaline tolerance!